Richmond upon Thames is twinned with three towns:

 Richmond's village of Barnes is informally linked with Le Pecq in France.
 The two towns engage in various activities together.

-The Richmond in Europe Association (REA) is a voluntary association with 200 members in Richmond, Fontainebleau and Konstanz.
+The Richmond in Europe Association (REA) is a voluntary association with over 200 members in Richmond upon Thames, Fontainebleau and Konstanz, bringing our communities together.
 It works closely with the Council in promoting cultural, educational and sporting links with our twinned towns.
-Its website provides a wealth of information about current partnerships and further twinning opportunities.
+Its website provides a wealth of information about current partnerships, events and further twinning opportunities.

 For more information, please contact Elizabeth Kingdom, Partnership Officer.

 Updated: 11 July 2019